Skip to: FAQ

 • Defence for Children - ECPAT treats all reports that are received via this site confidentially.
 After assessing the report, we forward the information to the police (anonymised if desired).
 Every report is taken seriously by a police team that is specialized in investigating travelling Dutch child sex offenders.
 This team has a strong network with foreign police services.

 Whether a report can actually turn into an investigation in the country itself or otherwise in the Netherlands depends on many factors.
 If a report of sexual abuse of children abroad has sufficient leads for further investigation, the Dutch police will contact its partners in the country concerned.
 The Dutch police does not have investigative powers abroad, but cooperates with foreign police authorities.
 Investigation abroad is therefore carried out by the local authorities of the country concerned.
 Dutch perpetrators can be convicted in the Netherlands for child sexual abuse abroad, but prosecution preferably takes place in the country where the abuse took place.
+This does justice to the suffering inflicted on the victims.

 • The police is always happy when people report suspicious situations and when the witnesses are willing to provide further information.
 This could be information that may not have been provided at the time of submitting the report, because it was not considered to be relevant.
 When you witnessed a suspicious situation, the police can ask you to make a witness statement.
 The role as a witness in a possible criminal investigation is then explained by the police.
-It is then up to the witness to decide what further role he/she wants to have.
+It is then up to the witness to decide what further role they want to have.

 • Every effort is made to end the unsafe situation for a child.
 This is custom-made for each situation and where necessary there is cooperation with relevant organizations.
 The interest and safety of the child always come first in matters of the abuse or exploitation of a child.

 • The police needs reports to track down perpetrators and get children out of exploitation situations.
 However, this does not mean that a report immediately results in an arrest or a house search.
 The police will first investigate whether the information that has been shared with the police is actually correct.
 This is to prevent false reports.
 Reports can certainly lead to arrests and convictions.
 There are many examples of Dutch people who have been convicted for child sexual abuse abroad.
+But even if no arrest occurs, children can still be helped out of the situation.

-• The main task of the police is to find out the truth.
-This means that it is first necessary to find out whether the information shared with the police is actually correct.
-This means that a report does not immediately result in an arrest or a house search.
 Investigations into reports about Dutch people in suspicious situations with children abroad can therefore lead to different outcomes.
 One of those outcomes is that there is insufficient evidence to proceed an investigation (at that time).
 This does not mean that the police does nothing with the report.
 The information is filed in police systems, so that this information may come in handy for any future reports.
 Therefore, be as specific and comprehensive as possible in describing suspicious situations and upload - if possible and safely - a photo or video of the situation on the reporting site.

 • Try to fill in the following information in the report form: